-Origin of Four Vedas
+Origin of Vedas

 The 4 Vedas

-Each Veda has been subclassified into four major text types – The Samhitas, most ancient layer of text in the Vedas, consisting of mantras, hymns, prayers, and benedictions which has in literary terms put together or joined the other three texts;
+- The Samhitas, the most ancient layer of text in the Vedas, consisting of mantras, hymns, prayers, and benedictions which have, in literary terms, put together or joined the other three texts;

 The Rig Veda